 - Jan Hengge.
 "Pure Violence on the Stage of Exception: Representations of Revolutions in Georg Büchner, Hugo von Hofmannsthal, Heiner Müller, and Elfriede Jelinek."
 Diss.

-- New Faculty Publication (Forthcoming Book, 2018): Prof. Richard O. Block, Echoes of a Queer Messianic: From Frankenstein to Brokeback Mountain - October 30, 2017
+- NOW IN PRINT: Prof. Richard O. Block, Echoes of a Queer Messianic: From Frankenstein to Brokeback Mountain - October 30, 2017

 - Study Abroad: Spring in Vienna 2017 - May 24, 2017